logicframe/Sonus/README.md

 Sonus is an independent desktop application and is not affiliated with, endorsed by, or sponsored by YouTube or Google.

 Users are responsible for complying with applicable laws, copyright restrictions, and the terms of the services they access.
-Only use content that you are permitted to access or download.
+Only use content that you are permitted to access.

 ## License